padrinobook/padrinobook/chapters/sessions.md

 ```

-So far so good before going on to write our tests first before we start with the implementation:
+Before going on to write our tests first before we start with the implementation:

 ```ruby